johnian/remonduk/README.md

 [networking] (#7)
 [sound] (#8)

+for juliono:
+move all constants to constant file reorganize folder hierarchy optimize code finish test cases utilize quad tree in collision detection break down classes into smaller chunks break down functions into smaller chunks

+game update -- if previous time was 0, ignore this second one

 partial ghostiness? what if a circle can pass through some things, but not others
 	ie. pass through people, but not through environment